In my first

 exciting and fulfilling experience of teaching

 and learning for everyone.
-T
+This is only

 one of many stories I could tell to